splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Trace Analyzer
     - :ref:`trace-analyzer`

-  * - Correlate traces that make up end-to-end transactions in your system to monitor the workflows you care about most
+  * - Correlate traces that make up end-to-end transactions in your system to monitor the workflows you care about most.
     - Business Workflows
     - :ref:`apm-workflows`